markshannon/New-C-API-for-Python/examples.md

 ### A simple getter function

-This function gets the length of a tuple
+This function gets the length of a tuple.
+Very simple getters that return a C scalar do not need a `PyContext` parameter.

 ```C
 uintptr_t PyApi_Tuple_GetLength(PyTupleRef t);